HeyRV logo

 There are unscrupulous characters that, while hiding behind the anonymity of a computer screen, will appear honest and very interested in purchasing your junk RV.
 Unfortunately, they are not interested in buying your rig for a good price.
 They’re interested in getting your personal data and maybe even some of your money.

 One of the safest ways to sell your used or junk RV is to sell it to a specialized RV dealership.
-You’ll be dealing with a trusted professional whose sole interest is in purchasing used RVs in any condition.
+You’ll be dealing with a trusted professional whose sole interest is in purchasing used RVs in any condition, from RVs with a salvage title to those that had an accident, are delaminated, have electrical issues, or a rebuilt title.
 They’ll handle all the paperwork; many will come directly to you and offer a free tow-away service while leaving you with a more than fair payment.

 Common Online Scams to Be Aware of When Selling Your Junk RV